Search this blog

 Instructions

-• Cover the bundt pan with aluminum foil
+• Cover the bundt pan tightly with aluminum foil

-• Place bundt pan inside a larger pan filled with 2 inches of boiling water.
-Bake for 50-60 minutes or until a toothpick inserted in the middle of the cake comes out clean
+• Bake for 50–60 minutes, or until a toothpick inserted comes out clean

-• Strain into a bowl and add the remaining 2 cups and milk and stir.
-Let it cool slightly
+• Remove from heat and stir in the remaining 2 cups of milk.
+Let cool slightly

-• Refrigerate for 2 hours or until jello has set
+• Refrigerate for at least 2 hours or until fully set

 Notes